byronka/minum/docs/howto/create_a_new_test_class.md

 Enough joking.

-One important thing to consider is the location of your test class.
-All the tests should be placed under the src/test directory, but be aware that the subdirectories underneath that are packages that align with the production packages in src/main.
+Consider the location of your test class.
+All tests should be placed under the `src/test` directory, but be aware that the subdirectories underneath that are packages that align with the production packages in `src/main`.
 Java has some rules about package scoping that can work in your favor.
 If your production code is a method with no modifier (that is, no `public` or `private`, e.g. `int add(int a, int b)`), then it is scoped _package private_, meaning that it can only be accessed within that same package.